-The UK government also uses the phrase 'Disability Confident' to describe the scheme it has created to help UK employers to lead change - and offers advice and support on attracting, recruiting and retaining disabled people.
+In the UK the government also uses the phrase 'Disability Confident' to describe the scheme it has created to help UK employers to lead change - and offers advice and support on attracting, recruiting and retaining disabled people.
 Our CEO, Kate Nash OBE sits on the Minister's Business Leaders Group.

 At PurpleSpace, we believe it is vital that employers improve their organisational performance but as network / resource group leaders know from the many disabled colleagues they work with, that will only ever get us so far.

-As well as confidence at a 'macro' level - organisation strategy needs to take account of the process by which individuals feel able to build inner confidence and resilience as they navigate often very challenging life experiences.
+As well as confidence at a 'macro' level - cultural change strategies needs to take account of the process by which individuals feel able to build inner confidence and resilience as they navigate often very challenging life experiences.
 It is at the heart of what we do.

-This is why, in April, we focus on the things networks / resource groups do to support employees to build inner confidence.
+So, in April we focus on how networks / resource groups can support employees to build inner confidence.

-- Explore the tools and supporting materials you can create to help employees build inner confidence and resilience
+- Explore the tools you can create to help employees build inner confidence and resilience

 - Offer you the opportunity to engage with PurpleSpace Ambassadors and fellow members

 What can you look forward to this month?

-Jamie Mills, Essex Police, PurpleSpace Ambassador will kick off the month for us with a welcome in the Member Zone - and pose the big question, "How do organisations support people to build inner confidence?"
+One of our PurpleSpace Ambassadors will kick off the month for us with a welcome in the Member Zone - and pose the big question, 'How do global and local organisations support people to build inner confidence?'

-We also launch a new briefing paper 'Encouraging Openness' about how organisations can make it easier for people to bring their authentic selves to work.
-And we will review the feedback we have received from the launch of our Purple Confidence Pilot Toolkit that became available earlier in the year.
+We also launch edition two of our briefing paper 'Encouraging Openness' about how organisations can make it easier for people to bring their authentic selves to work.

-To round the month up we invite you to drop into the Member Zone between 16:00 - 17:00 on Monday 29th April for our MZChat - get yourself a cup of tea and join in the conversation led by PurpleSpace Ambassador, Jamie Mills, to share learning and offer your top tips to other members.
+To round the month up we invite you to drop into the Member Zone between 16:00 - 17:00 on Monday 27th April 2020 for our MZChat.
+Join in the conversation led by a PurpleSpace Ambassador, to share learning and offer your top tips to other members.